Diesel News - Events, Highlights, and more!

 David Petrick’s New High-Pressure Turbo Is A Thing Of Beauty

 In the world of 2,000-plus horsepower trucks, Forced Inductions knows a thing or two—and so does former UCC competitor, David Petrick.
-His future power goals will revolve around the use of this beauty, a Garrett GTR52-based charger (left), which will serve as the high-pressure unit in a massive set of compounds.
+His future power goals will revolve around the use of this beauty, a Garrett GTR52-based charger (left).
+It will serve as the high-pressure unit in a massive set of compounds.
 The 94/104mm turbo is the first of its kind to stem from the Forced Inductions camp and features FI’s new G3 turbine wheel.
-In David’s specific setup, it will be paired with a 114mm atmosphere windmill (on the right), also from Forced Inductions.
+In David’s specific setup, he will pair it with a 114mm atmosphere windmill (on the right), also from Forced Inductions.

 Source: https://www.forcedinductions.com/